iot-edge-foundation/iot-edge-influx-writer/README.md

 ## Introduction

-This Aure IoT Edge module demonstrates hoe to write telemetry to a local InfluxDB database.
+This Azure IoT Edge module demonstrates how to write routed telemetry to a local InfluxDB database.

 Keep in mind you have to create the database yourself.